JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 # webhooks overview:

 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
-Usage is event driven automation.
 - Appformix supports webhooks.
 A notification is generated when the condition of an alarm is observed.
 You can configure an alarm to post notifications to an external HTTP endpoint.
 AppFormix will post a JSON payload to the endpoint for each notification.
 - SaltStack can listens to webhooks and generate equivalents ZMQ messages to the event bus
-- SaltStack can reacts to webhooks (Event driven automation)
+- SaltStack can reacts to webhooks

 # Building blocks role: